‘Tis the season for office potlucks and family gatherings.

 Her tip: triple the sauce for more options when serving the dish, “Usually when I’m serving this I serve it over rice or in a romaine lettuce boat.”

-And because all families love to share opinions on – and over – good food, some members of the newsroom tackled the tough job of being official tasters.
-The panel gave it unanimous a thumbs up, with reporter Fletcher Kent quickly asking for seconds.
+The trio on the tasting panel gave it unanimous a thumbs up, with reporter Fletcher Kent quickly asking for seconds.

 © 2019 Global News, a division of Corus Entertainment Inc.